 1. Incorporate on-trend tones into your laundry room ideas

-If there are kitchen trends that you love, but are not prepared to commit to in such a large space, consider your laundry room the perfect canvas.
+If there are kitchen trends that you love, but are not prepared to commit to in such a large space, consider your laundry room the perfect test-canvas.
 After all, given its inevitably smaller dimensions, you will find yourself spending significantly less money making changes as trends come and go.

 4. Let your laundry room double up as a mudroom